The Donor Tracker uses the latest official DAC OECD data for our analyses. The latest full set of data available is 2023.

 Bilateral Spending

-In the Master Plan for Spanish Cooperation 2018-2021, climate action is listed as a strategic objective, within which Spain aims to support partner LICs and MICs in:
+In the Master Plan for Spanish Cooperation 2024-2027, climate action is listed as a strategic objective, within which Spain aims to support partner LICs and MICs in the elaboration and implementation of effective public policies to prevent and mitigate climate disasters focusing on the most vulnerable populations.

 Other development sectors within the Master Plan, such as rural development and water and sanitation, also include climate change as a component focusing on climate mitigation and adaptation measures.
 Climate-related finance is provided through the ODA budget and funding sources from the Ministry of Ecological Transition.